-1. Introduction Artificial intelligence (AI) technologies, including machine learning, have the potential to transform health care by deriving new and important insights from the vast amount of data generated in health care every day.
+Introduction Artificial intelligence (AI) technologies, including machine learning, have the potential to transform health care by deriving new and important insights from the vast amount of data generated in health care every day.
 They use algorithms that can learn from real-world use and potentially use this information to improve the product's performance.
 But they also present unique considerations due to the iterative and data-driven nature of their development.
 This document establishes a common set of principles for the community to promote the development of safe, effective, and high-quality medical devices that incorporate AI.
+These principles are important to apply across the lifecycle of the medical device.
 The 10 guiding principles for Good Machine Learning Practice (GMLP) presented in this document are a call to action to international standards organizations, international regulators, and other collaborative bodies to further advance GMLP.
 Areas of collaboration include research, creating educational tools and resources, international harmonization, and consensus standards, to inform regulatory policies and regulatory guidelines.
 These guiding principles may be used to adopt practices from other sectors, tailor them to the medical technology and healthcare, and to develop novel practices for this domain.
-Advances in the medical device field, exemplified by generative AI, highlight the importance of clearly describing a product's intended use/ intended purpose and identifying its regulatory status.
-Moreover, generative AI may heighten the role of GMLP, including fundamental software engineering practices.
-For example, the process of finetuning foundation models for more specific medical purposes may introduce significant quantities of Software of Unknown Provenance (SOUP), as the manufacturer performing the finetuning may only have limited documentation for the base foundation model.
-AI may also pose a more fundamental challenge with respect to demonstrating device performance.
+Further advances in AI technologies in healthcare, exemplified by generative AI, highlight the importance of clearly describing a product's intended use/ intended purpose and identifying its regulatory status.
+Moreover, generative AI may heighten the importance of GMLP, including fundamental software engineering practices.
+For example, healthcare technologies that incorporate generative AI may employ foundation models that are not under the provenance of the medical device manufacturers, thereby potentially introducing unique risks.
+Generative AI may also pose a more fundamental challenge with respect to demonstrating device performance.
 The regulatory science of measuring performance as well as characterizing and detecting errors in these models is maturing to meet this challenge.
 As the AI medical device field continues to evolve, so too must GMLP and consensus standards.
 Strong partnerships with our international public health partners are essential to empower responsible innovations in this area.
 Thus, we expect this collaborative work can inform future IMDRF efforts and other international engagements.

-2. References IMDRF/SaMD WG/N10 FINAL:2013 Software as a Medical Device (SaMD): Key Definitions IMDRF/SaMD WG/N12 FINAL:2014 Software as a Medical Device: Possible Framework for Risk Categorization and Corresponding Considerations IMDRF/SaMD WG/N23 FINAL:2015 Software as a Medical Device (SaMD): Application of Quality Management System IMDRF/SaMD WG/N41 FINAL:2017 Software as a Medical Device (SaMD): Clinical Evaluation IMDRF/CYBER WG/N60 FINAL:2020 Principles and Practices for Medical Device Cybersecurity IMDRF/AIMD WG/N67 (Edition 1):2022 Machine Learning-enabled Medical Devices: Key Terms and Definitions IMDRF/CYBER WG/N70 FINAL:2023 (Edition1) Principles and Practices for the Cybersecurity of Legacy Medical Devices IMDRF/CYBER WG/N73 FINAL:2023 (Edition 1) Principles and Practices for Software Bill of Materials for Medical Device Cybersecurity IMDRF/MC/N79 DRAFT: 2023 Guiding Principles to Support Medical Device Health Equity IMDRF/SaMD WG/N81 DRAFT:2024 Medical Device Software: Considerations for Device and Risk Characterization
+IMDRF International Medical Device Regulators Forum References IMDRF/SaMD WG/N10 FINAL:2013 Software as a Medical Device (SaMD): Key Definitions IMDRF/SaMD WG/N12 FINAL:2014 Software as a Medical Device: Possible Framework for Risk Categorization and Corresponding Considerations IMDRF/SaMD WG/N23 FINAL:2015 Software as a Medical Device (SaMD): Application of Quality Management System IMDRF/SaMD WG/N41 FINAL:2017 Software as a Medical Device (SaMD): Clinical Evaluation IMDRF/CYBER WG/N60 FINAL:2020 Principles and Practices for Medical Device Cybersecurity IMDRF/AIMD WG/N67 (Edition 1):2022 Machine Learning-enabled Medical Devices: Key Terms and Definitions IMDRF/CYBER WG/N70 FINAL:2023 (Edition1) Principles and Practices for the Cybersecurity of Legacy Medical Devices IMDRF/CYBER WG/N73 FINAL:2023 (Edition 1) Principles and Practices for Software Bill of Materials for Medical Device Cybersecurity IMDRF/MC/N79 DRAFT: 2023 Guiding Principles to Support Medical Device Health Equity IMDRF/SaMD WG/N81 DRAFT:2024 Medical Device Software: Considerations for Device and Risk Characterization